mivanovs-afk/Smartplaymobileuiuxdesign/README.md

-  # SmartPlay Mobile UI/UX Design
+  # Orienteri

-  This is a code bundle for SmartPlay Mobile UI/UX Design.
+  This is a code bundle for Orienteri Mobile UI/UX Design.
 The original project is available at https://www.figma.com/design/1YA7LqqlF3PtCzkXnUHxXq/SmartPlay-Mobile-UI-UX-Design.

   ## Running the code